bkil/gemiweb0/doc/web-browsers-by-engine.md

 > CSSBox relies on the jStyleParser open source CSS parser
 > the NekoHTML parser is used for creating the DOM tree.
 As an alternative, the The Validator.nu HTML Parser has been tested with CSSBox too.
 > The Xerces library may be replaced by any other DOM implementation.

+### gemiweb0

+* The main scope is producing only documentation, specification and conformance tests.
+Developers are expected to implement it on their own.
+* A proof of concept web browser, web server and bot user agent will be provided later in multiple languages, both low level and high level.

 ### gosub-browser